-The other option is to leverage the Data Classification Service that is also employed by the DLP policies configured in the Compliance center.
+The other option is to use the Data Classification Service that is also employed by the DLP policies configured in the Microsoft Compliance center.
 You can use this option to have a uniform experience across all your configured DLP policies.

 Creating a new file policy

 To create a file policy, follow this procedure:

 In the Microsoft Defender for Cloud Apps portal at https://portal.cloudappsecurity.com, select Control followed by Policies.